sgorgun/if-else-statements/README.md

 The task has eight sub-tasks.
 Each sub-task is a small coding exercise.

-Basic skill in reading [flowchart diagrams](https://en.wikipedia.org/wiki/Flowchart) (или см. русскоязычную [статью Блок-схема](https://ru.wikipedia.org/wiki/%D0%91%D0%BB%D0%BE%D0%BA-%D1%81%D1%85%D0%B5%D0%BC%D0%B0)) is needed to successfully complete the task.
+Basic understanding of [flowchart diagrams](https://en.wikipedia.org/wiki/Flowchart) (или см. русскоязычную [статью Блок-схема](https://ru.wikipedia.org/wiki/%D0%91%D0%BB%D0%BE%D0%BA-%D1%81%D1%85%D0%B5%D0%BC%D0%B0)) is required to successfully complete the task.
 If you are not familiar with flowchart diagrams, read the Wikipedia article first.

 ### Sub-task 1

 In this sub-task you have to implement the [DoSomething](IfElseStatements/Task1.cs#L5) static method that belongs to the _Task1_ class.
-In the method code use _if_ statements **with no** _else_ part.
-The algorithm you have develop is shown on the flowchart diagram below.
+In the method code use _if_ statements **without** the _else_ part.
+The algorithm you have implement is shown on the flowchart diagram below.

 ![Task 1-1 Flowchart](images/task1-1.png)

-Read and understand the diagram, and add the code to the _DoSomething_ method.
+Analyze the diagram and add the code to the _DoSomething_ method.
 Run the unit tests in the [Task1Tests](IfElseStatements.Tests/Task1Tests.cs#L6) class to make sure your code conforms the expected criteria.

-The expected result table has the method outputs for various values of the _b_ input parameter.
+The expected results table has the method outputs for different values of the _b_ input parameter.
 The expected method outputs are implemented as test cases for the method [unit test](IfElseStatements.Tests/Task1Tests.cs#L10).

 | b     | Expected Result |
 |-------|-----------------|
 | true  | 123             |
 | false | -123            |

-The code you'll develop will be very similar to this code snippet:
+The code you have to implement should be similar to this code snippet:

 ```cs
 public static int DoSomething(bool b)